SEAME-pt/Team02-WarmUp/README.md

 ---

-## 🚀 **Future Directions**

-- Expand the phonebook application with additional features like contact import/export.
-- Enhance the racing game with dynamic track layouts and real-time multiplayer functionality.
-- Explore advanced Qt features for UI/UX improvement.

----

 ### 📩 **Feedback & Contributions**

 We welcome feedback and collaboration!
 Feel free to open issues or pull requests on our repository.